Skip to content

 Which inputs matter most

 You enter Current Shares, Current Price, New Shares (in ratio), and Old Shares (in ratio).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood